yyq1031/Study-Buddy/README.md

     🔐 Note: Do not commit your .env file to version control.

 Ensure that after git clone there is a public folder in client that contains a subfolder called models.
 Models should contain face_expression_model-shard1, face_expression_model-weights_manifest, tiny_face_detector_model-shard1, and tiny_face_detector_model-weights_manifest.
 These models can also be found at https://github.com/justadudewhohacks/face-api.js-models.

 Ensure camera access is allowed at the start for best experience.
-Clear the cookies after role switch between the student/admin and the teacher and refresh.
+Clear the cookies after role switch between the student and the teacher and refresh.

-Student/admin account:
+Student account:
 email: admin@gmail.com
 password: lifehack